mooniak/stick-no-bills-font/FONTLOG.md

 When you make modifications, be sure to add a description of your changes, following the format of the other entries, to the start of this section.

+16 February 2017 (mooniak) Post No Bills v1.220
+- Minor design changes in a set of glyphs with si_MatraIi
+- various other fixes

 6 April 2016 (mooniak) Post No Bills ttf Build v1.210
 - Renamed family to Post No Bills
 - Minor design fixes and hinting